NitrinNET/nitrin-network/README.md

 ### <a id="server-client">How do I create a server?</a>

-You will need a SocketAddress and a ComponentHandler in order to create a server, the ComponentFactory is optional.
+You will need a SocketAddress and a ComponentListener in order to create a server, the ComponentFactory is optional.

 ```kotlin
 val server = Server(factory, handler)